 Stoneywood Cricket Club and Dyce Cricket Club merged in 1991.
-When the two clubs came together, they fielded teams in Grades One and Four of the Grades but had let their respective junior sections drift into a state of disrepair.
-In 1994 the club entered the Strathmore and Perthshire Union and won it in both 1996 and 1997 with the latter triumph being followed by success in a play-off to enter the Scottish National Cricket Leagues.
-A successful 1998 saw the club reach the dizzy heights of the SNCL Premier League for 1999 but that proved a step too far.
-Following a reorganization of the SNCL in 2004 the club’s 1st XI now plies its trade in the Eastern Premier League which is the highest tier in Scottish cricket.
-We also have a 2nd XI in the Strathmore and Perthshire Cricket Union (SPCU) Championship, and a 3rd XI in Grade Two of the Aberdeenshire Cricket Association and a Div1 XI in the Strathmore and Perthshire Cricket Union Division 1.
+When the two clubs came together, they fielded teams in Grades One and Four of the Aberdeenshire Grades.
+In 1994, the club entered the Strathmore and Perthshire Union and won it in both 1996 and 1997, with the latter triumph being followed by success in a play-off to enter the Scottish National Cricket Leagues.
+A successful 1998 saw the club reach the dizzy heights of the SNCL Premier League for the 1999 season.
+Following many reorganisations of the SNCL and such since, the club’s 1st XI now plies its trade in the Eastern Premier League, which is the highest tier in Scottish cricket.
+We also have a 2nd XI in the Strathmore and Perthshire Cricket Union (SPCU) Championship, and a 3rd XI in Grade Two of the Aberdeenshire Grades.
+We also have a Sunday XI who play in the SPCU Development league for teams from the North.

-Alongside the progress by the senior sides has been the creation of a vibrant junior section.
-Led by Jan Stander, an ECB Level 3 coach, this involves coaching in the local Primary Schools to generate the conveyor belt of players for the future, running age-group sides at U11, U13, U15 and U18s as well as actively contributing to the Aberdeen City/Shire Cricket Development Group through the provision of support from within the club’s volunteer administrators and coaches.
-We also run a very successfully AllStars programme aimed at 5-8 year olds and 8-11 year olds respectively, which has around 50 kids participating every week!
+Alongside the progress of the senior sides, we have a thriving and vibrant junior section.
+Led by Jan Stander, an ECB Level 3 coach and ex-Scotland cricketer, this involves junior training every Friday night at Peoples Park during the season.
+We also run sessions through the winter months using an indoor facility.
+We also run very successful AllStars and Dynamos programmes aimed at 5-8 year olds and 8-11 year olds respectively, which has around 50 kids participating every week!
 This is ran alongside junior training on a Friday night at the club.